LightJason/lightjason.github.io/content/knowledgebase/differencetojason.md

 ## LightJason Agent Cycle

 On a general point of view we reduce the Jason agent cycle to the neccessary elements.
-This allows us to build a very efficient execution structure based on a _parallel data-flowing architecture_.
+This allows us to build a very efficient execution structure based on a _parallel data-streaming architecture_.
 On the other hand we generalize the cycle structure, so we can build a more flexible architecture.
 But __keep in mind_ the LightJaosn agent cycle is run in parallel with optional on-demand / lazy-binding data elements.

 ![LightJason Agent Cylce](/images/agentcycle.svg#centering)